-Just about a month ago, an accident occurred on E. 10th St. herein Sioux Falls.
+In 2016, an accident occurred on E. 10th St. herein Sioux Falls.
 Apparently, a vehicle driven by a young man crossed the median and struck a mini van head-on.
 A mother and her children were in the van.
 The mother received serious injuries to her chest and head.
 I'm not sure if the children were inured or not!

 Just one week before this accident happened, the driver of the truck was charged with his first DUI.
 One week later and he again was DUI and this time seriously injured at least one person.
 He was also driving without a valid license because you typically would have to surrender your license to the court in the first DUI case.
 The court would have revoked or suspended his drivers license for 30 days on the first DUI.
 This means he was also driving on a suspended license.

 This behavior goes unpunished, but not unchecked.
 I mean that the criminal justice system fines and suspends licenses, but the defendants' don't really learn from their mistakes, not all of them.

 I believe that punishment for 1st.
 Offense DUI's should be much tougher.
 South Dakota has a 1st.
 Offender Deferment statute that allows, within the courts' discretion, the power to defer the imposed sentence provided no like offenses are committed within the probationary period, usually between 1 - 5 years.
 This program should be continued.